 Odd man out

 The Piano Quartet Gustav Mahler (1860-1911) composed in 1876 may seem the odd man out in this programme of modern music.
 But there is indeed a strong connection with Schoenberg.
-‘I do not understand your music, but you are right, because I’m old you are young,’ Mahler said to his experimental colleague.
+‘I do not understand your music, but you are right, because I’m old and you are young,’ Mahler said to his experimental colleague.
 He fervently defended him in public, and once rebuked a visitor for hissing at a concert with Schoenberg’s music.
 ‘I also hiss at your music,’ the culprit answered.

 Schoenberg initially considered Mahler’s music to be uninteresting old hat, but gradually learnt to appreciate it.
 He even made very successful edits of his song cycles Lieder eines fahrenden Gesellen and Das Lied von der Erde.
 And here we come full circle.
 Mahler’s highly romantic Piano Quartet perfectly illustrates the decadent Viennese fin-de-siècle atmosphere Schoenberg said goodbye to in his Chamber Symphony.